 Don't read just one book on dog training and decide that's all you need to know.
-The same goes for talking to that one friend you have who knows about dogs.
-There are many successful training styles and programs out there, but no two dogs are exactly alike.
+The same goes for talking to a friend you have who knows about dogs.
+There are many successful dog training styles and programs out there, but no two dogs are exactly alike.
 Sometimes you need to take advice from several sources and use all the information to develop your own training program.

 Try out a few different things with your dog and see what works.
 Combine different training styles to customize a plan that fits you and your dog.
 You might even want to try a few different training classes.
 Don't give up too fast, but also don't be afraid to change things up if something isn't working.